eosnetworkfoundation/docs/docs/30_getting-started-guide/20_local-development-environment/50_create-dev-accounts.md

 ```

 ## Public Key
 Note in `cleos` command a public key is associated with account `alice`.
-Each EOSIO account is associated with a public key.
+Each Antelope account is associated with a public key.

 Be aware that the account name is the only identifier for ownership.
-You can change the public key but it would not change the ownership of your EOSIO account.
+You can change the public key but it would not change the ownership of your Antelope account.

 Check which public key is associated with `alice` using [cleos get account](https://developers.eos.io/manuals/eos/v2.2/cleos/command-reference/get/account)